-Luc Chambon Partner, Head of Financial Advisory Services - Moscow
+Luc Chambon Partner, Head of Financial Advisory - Moscow

 Sustainable finance is expected to be a crucial factor in the post Covid-19 economic recovery period and regulators are encouraging banks to actively embed climate-related risks in their business operations and risk management frameworks.
 Against this backdrop, Mazars has analysed how 30 of the largest banks worldwide have been responding to climate-related financial risks.

 Mazars and the Official Monetary and Financial Institutions Forum (OMFIF) are proud to have come together to produce a global report providing unique insight on current and upcoming financial regulatory evolutions aimed at tackling climate change.
 What policy adjustments are being undertaken in different jurisdictions around the world to assess and control climate risks?
 How are these actions likely to develop in future?
 Find out in our new research and get ready for radical regulatory change.